Are you walking the work-life balance tightrope?

 Start dividing activities up into ways that make more sense!
 Who said everything had to fit into ‘work’ or ‘life’ anyway?
 By finding different ways to categorise – if you need to categorise – any previously perceived boundaries should dissolve.
 When you’re living as an authentic expression of yourself, in alignment with your purpose, mission and values, almost everything you do is an expression of who you are.

 Find ways to enjoy every moment you have and be grateful for life itself.

 5. Make the time for self-care

 Take care of your own needs first and give your state of being the highest priority.
-(There’s a reason the airlines demand that, in an emergency, you put on your oxygen mask first!)
-Check in with yourself regularly, throughout the day and take some ‘time out’ from work or life to reconnect with your soul.
+(There’s a reason the airlines demand that, in an emergency, you put on your oxygen mask first.)
+Check in with yourself regularly, throughout the day and take some ‘time out’ from work or life to reconnect with your heart and soul.

 6. Use common sense

 Have consideration for the ‘important others’ who participate in your life’s journey.